gah-code/gatsby-theme-ui-template/README.md

 # My Gatsby Theme UI Starter

-This project is a **Gatsby starter** configured with **Theme UI** to showcase customizable color modes, reusable components, and styled UI elements.
+This project is a **Gatsby starter** configured with **Theme UI** to showcase customizable color modes, reusable components, styled UI elements, and syntax highlighting.
 It includes a modular theme structure with reusable configurations for colors, typography, spacing, and more.

----

 ## Features